microsoft/powercat-automation-kit/site/content/contribution/authoring.md

 ### **Question** Why is approach not applied to other Power CAT projects?

-The Automation kit is experimenting with this channel of documentation to compliment and link to our existing [Learning content](https://aka.ms/automation-kit-learn).
+The {{<product-name>}} is experimenting with this channel of documentation to compliment and link to our existing [Learning content](https://aka.ms/automation-kit-learn).
 Based on the feedback and outcome of this experiment we will evaluate if other Power CAT managed projects will adopt a similar approach.

 ### **Question** How do I see open documentation issues?